oksusoo1/fireflutter/README.md

     - So, the daily log will appear within `discussion` category and the app can display `subcategory=dailylog` on daily log screen.

+### Category menu group

+- Admin can set category menu at `categoryMenu` field in `settings/forum` of firetore document.
+  - You can input multiple menu name separated by comman.
+For instance, "community,job".
+- The app can display the category menu on select box in the admin category setting screen.
+- Admin can, then, choose one of `category menu` for the category.
+- Use case.
+  - App can display categories of `community` category menu on the menu of community screen.
+  - App can display categories of `community` category on the notifications setting screen.
+So that, users can only subscribe(or unsubscribe) community categories only.

 ## Post

 - Post model and comment model are a lot similiar, so they use same `PostModel`.